imazen/keyhub/spec/schema.md

 * n int max_support_contacts - Maxmimum number of users listed as a support contact
 * n int change_support_contacts_duration - How long the assigned support contact can be changed
 * n int license_duration - How long the license is valid for
-* n int auto_domain_duration - How long auto-generated domain licenses are valid before they must be auto-renewed
+* n int auto_domain_duration - How long auto-generated domain licenses are valid before they must be auto-renewed.
+                               Removing expired domain licenses (to make room for new ones) will be part of the license validation process.
+							   Domainlicenses will be removed from db (no logical delete).
 * n int manual_domain_duration - How long manually generated domain licenses are valid for
 * bool can_delete_manual_domains - If true, users can delete manual licenses to make room for more or do cleanup
+                                   Question: what userright does one need to be able to delete a domain (EditDomains?)
 * bool can_delete_auto_domains - If true, users can delete auto-generated licenses to make room for more or do cleanup
 * n datetime2 release_date - When this SKY is first offered for purchase
-* n datetime2 expiration_date - When this SKU is no longer available for purchase
+* n datetime2 expiration_date - When this SKU is no longer available for purchase Integrate this check into the webshop REST service.
+Provides error message back if SKU has expired.
+SKU will not be part of the transaction.

+(All duration fields are in number of days)

 ### FeatureIDs